Welcome to St Lucia cruise port! (Post updated: October 2023)

 Located in the southwest of St. Lucia, around 45 km/28 miles from the port of Castries, the Pitons are the absolute highlight of the island and a must-see place in St Lucia.
 The Pitons are a natural wonder that consists of two massive volcanic mountains – Petit Piton (743 m/2.461 ft) and Gros Piton (771 m/2.619 ft), declared a UNESCO World Heritage Site due to their phenomenal beauty and spectacular natural sceneries.
 The Pitons are part of the Soufriere Volcanic Centre and overlook the town of Soufriere and its bay.

 Climbing the Pitons is one of the most exciting things to do on the island, but it’s not recommended to go hiking without a tour guide.
 Petit Piton is quite dangerous and requires previous mountaineering experience, while the Gros Piton hike is safer and requires a moderate level of physical activity.
 The hike starts at the town of Soufriere and is around 3 km/2 miles long.
 The trail is rocky and steep in some parts – therefore, you should go with a tour guide as they know the fastest and safest way to get you to the top.
-Once you reach the summit, you’ll be speechless – the surreal island landscapes and ocean views are to be remembered for a lifetime!
-Make sure you wear comfortable shoes and bring water/snacks.

-It takes at least a 1 h 30 min drive to reach the Pitons.
+It takes at least a 1 hour 30 min drive to reach the Pitons.
 In case you don’t want to hike, you can visit the Pitons by bus or a minivan in a small group, or by boat.
 The bus ride might take up to 1 hour 45 minutes, while the boat ride lasts up to 1 hour.
 Some boats are large (like ferries), with little shade, so make sure you bring sunscreen and a hat.